harp/harpjs.com/public/docs/development/layout.md

 <h2 id="jade">Example using Jade Templating</h2>

-Harp allow you to apply a `.jade` file extension on your layout as well.
-Mixing and matching templates is allso acceptatble such as in this case where we have a `_layout.jade` and `index.ejs`Given a really simple app / project with this structure:
+Harp allows you to apply a `.jade` file extension on your layout as well.
+Mixing and matching templates is also acceptable such as in the following case where we have a `_layout.jade` and `index.ejs`.

+Given a really simple app / project with this structure:

 ```
 myapp.harp.io/